What to Expect

 Weekly sessions, monthly journal club for Orthopaedics, monthly M & M, quality sports, journal club, monthly arthroscopy labs.

-One year of intense work (no call) to further your sports medicine and arthroscopic education
+One year of intense work (no call) to advance your sports medicine knowledge and arthroscopic surgical skills.